crowdsourcing-class/crowdsourcing-class.github.io/final-project-part1.md

 Final Project<span class="text-muted"> : Part 1</span>
 =============================================================

 This assignment counts as a deliverable toward your final project.
 The goal of this assignment is to generate several ideas that you could refine into your final project.
-You'll pitch the ideas in class, and get feedback from your classmates about how exciting and how feasible they think your ideas are.
+You'll create video pitches for three ideas, and get feedback from your classmates about how exciting and how feasible they think your ideas are.

 ### Step 1: Form a team